Jacqui Oatley

-Jacqueline Anne Oatley MBE (born 28 December 1974) is an English broadcaster.

-She is a football commentator for Sky Sports, calling Premier League and FA Women's Super League matches.
-She is also a sports presenter on Quest TV channel, covering the English Football League, and is podcast host for The Athletic.
-Oatley also provides live match commentary on the UEFA Champions League and UEFA internationals.
-She is also anchor of the ITV Sport live darts coverage.
-In 2007, she became the first female commentator on the flagship BBC One football highlights programme Match of the Day which she presented once in March 2015.
-She has anchored and commentated on several major football tournaments and Olympic Games, starting with UEFA Women's Euro 2005, latterly fronting Euro 2016 and the 2018 FIFA World Cup for ITV Sport.
-She was a live match commentator for the host broadcaster's world TV feed on-site at the 2019 FIFA Women's World Cup in France.
+Jacqueline Anne Oatley MBE (born 28 December 1974) is an English broadcaster who works as a football commentator for TNT Sports UK and other broadcasters, calling games at the FIFA World Cup, Premier League, FA Women's Super League, UEFA Champions League, NWSL and UEFA international matches.
+She was also a sports presenter on Quest TV covering the English Football League, a podcast host for The Athletic, and is current anchor for ITV Sport's live darts coverage.
+In 2007, she became the first female commentator on the flagship BBC One football highlights programme Match of the Day, which she also presented once in March 2015.